Product Name & Award

 That is why it is essential to wear the proper welding safety gloves and the best welding gloves you can find.

 The best welding gloves protect your hands from exposure to sharp metal edges, jagged surfaces, red hot metal, sparks and other hot flying metal.
-Gloves can also protect hands from the ultraviolet radiation that is emitted in arc welding.
+Gloves can also protect hands from the ultraviolet radiation that is emitted in arc welding and other dangers from hand tools.

 Manufacturer: Lincoln Electric